cdxiaodong/PNPT-Prep/docs/wannacry.md

 ![de](assets/img/det.png)

-We see that after our TCP handshake, we have the HTTP packet that makes a request to `http://www.1uqerfsodp9ifjaposdfjhgosurijfaewrwergwea.com/`
+We see that after our TCP handshake, there is an HTTP packet that makes a request to `http://www.1uqerfsodp9ifjaposdfjhgosurijfaewrwergwea.com/`

 ![wire](assets/img/wire.png)